timescale/docs/promscale/manage-data/retention.md

 You can control how long metric and trace data is retained in Promscale.

 A maintenance job periodically removes metric and trace data that is outside the defined retention period.
-The maintenance job is automatically scheduled in TimescaleDB version 2.0 and higher using the job scheduling function.
+In TimescaleDB 2.0 and above, the maintenance job is automatically scheduled using the job scheduling function.
 If you are using an earlier version of TimescaleDB, you can use `cron` or a similar scheduling tool to schedule the maintenance task.
 See the [installation instructions][promscale-install] for your platform for more